xJonathanLEI/starkli/book/src/tutorials/starkli-101.md

 > ℹ️ **Note**
 >
-> To make it easier to get started, this tutorial skips the step of choosing a provider and uses the sequencer gateway fallback, but this is discouraged in practice.
+> To make it easier to get started, this tutorial skips the step of choosing a provider and uses the `goerli` network fallback with [free RPC vendor](../providers.md#free-rpc-vendors), but relying on the network fallback is discouraged in practice.
 >
 > Make sure to visit the [providers](../providers.md) page to learn more once you finish the tutorial.